tajemouti/math-magicians/README.md

 # 📖 [Math Magicians] <a name="about-project"></a>

 **[Math Magicians]** Welcome to Math Magicians.
-Your go-to React SPA web application for all your mathematical needs!
+Your go-to web application for all your mathematical needs!
 A powerful calculator application that makes complex computations a breeze.
 Math Magicians is here to simplify your math journey with a sleek and user-friendly interface.

 ## 🛠 Built With <a name="built-with"></a>
 Visual Studia Code, React.js, HTML/JavaScript linters and ES6.